-Jaelin Kauf has been making her way up the ranks in mogul skiing since her first FIS competitions in 2010.
-She had a break out year on the World Cup tour in 2016, landing her first career podium and taking home the Rookie of the Year title.
+Jaelin Kauf had a break out year on the World Cup tour in 2016, landing her first career podium and taking home the Rookie of the Year title.
+She finished the 2017 season with a bronze medal in Dual Moguls at World Championships.
 She had her most successful season to date in 2018, finishing second in the moguls World Cup standings and making her first Olympic Team.

 Q: What's your earliest memory of being on snow?